mwdowns/turner-challenge/README.md

 The backend is Node and Express using a PostgreSQL database.
 I built this part first and tested my routes and db queries using Postico for the queries and Postman for the routes.
 I stayed away from long convoluted SQL searches, which, while easier, might have been the reason for my problems on the frontend.
 I am happy with the backend.

 This is the second React app I've built, the first being a tic-tac-toe game from the React Tutorial on their homepage.
 I think I'm getting it, but there are still some fuzzy areas that I don't quite understand and are apparent in this app.
-I will explain in detail.
+I will explain in some detail.

-My calls to the backend, not including the first calle made to get the full list of movie titles available in the db, tended to result in a data type that I could not manipulate.
+My calls to the backend, not including the first call made to get the full list of movie titles available in the db, tended to result in a data type that I could not manipulate.
 I should be recieving an array of objects back, but when I'd make the call and get the result, I got error messages saying the result was undefined.
 Even though, when I "console logged" the result, I could see the array of objects with the correct information in the console.

 This lead to great headaches and much time wasted that I could have used polishing up the app.
 I ended up figuring out a solution in the end.
 Not sure if it's the right solution, but it displays the information.